Table of Contents

 Try the Pink Stork Lactation Tea and let me know if it worked for you!
 The teas come in two flavors, Smooth Vanilla, and Herbal Mint.
 You can also get a calming tea that helps with stress and anxiety.
 How nice is that?

 Promising Review: This tea is truly liquid gold!!!
 My milk production is extremely great!
 I have tried other products, however, this is my first choice and the only one I would highly recommend for milk production.
 It also tastes great!

 You can also try the True Milk Breastfeeding Support supplements which come in capsule form.
 These supplements contain the most organic herbs than any other supplement on the market.

 The herbs in the supplements actually make your milk sweeter and taste better so baby will want to nurse more.
 More nursing = more milk!
 AMAZING!

 I literally want to have another baby just so I can try all the Pink Stork products.
 They are seriously that good.

 Coconut water is a game-changer for breastfeeding moms.
-Coconut water is not only very hydrating but is also filled with electrolytes, vitamins, and minerals which can help boost supply.
+Not only is coconut water very hydrating but it is also filled with electrolytes, vitamins, and minerals which can help boost supply.
 I always tell my expecting friends to drink coconut water as soon as they get pregnant because there are so many benefits for both mom and baby that come from drinking coconut water.